ReGenSeq/regenseq.github.io/replit.md

 - **Shared Hook**: All sections use `useIsMobile()` from `/client/src/hooks/use-mobile.tsx` for responsive detection (768px breakpoint, single matchMedia listener)
 - **Typography**: All sections use centralized CSS utility classes (`.text-heading-main`, `.text-heading-sub`, etc.) with horizontal padding (`px-2`) to prevent edge clipping
 - **Layout Pattern**: Sections use `items-start` with `md:pt-28 lg:pt-32 md:pb-[15vh]` padding (navbar spacing + generous 15vh bottom clearance)
+- **Navigation Components**:
+  - Fixed navbar at top with scroll detection and theme toggle
+  - Scroll indicator dots (right side, desktop only) using IntersectionObserver for accurate active section detection
+  - IntersectionObserver tracks all 8 sections with granular thresholds (0 to 1.0 in 0.1 increments)
+  - Active dot determined by section with highest intersection ratio
+  - Clicking dots scrolls smoothly to corresponding section

 - **Critical Fixes (Oct 2025)**:
   - Removed section-level parallax transforms that were causing titles to be hidden/clipped
   - Fixed navbar overlap by changing from vertical centering to top alignment with proper padding
   - Fixed scroll clipping: Changed snap-mandatory to snap-proximity, removed overflow-hidden, added 15vh bottom padding to ensure all cards/buttons fully visible
+  - Fixed scroll indicator: Replaced scroll event listener with IntersectionObserver for reliable, performant section tracking

 ### Backend Architecture